 Carrie Richer moved to Missoula in 2018 and is the Director of the International Wildlife FIlm Festival, Kiddomatic Children’s Film Festival and producer of the Montana Film Festival at The Roxy Theater.
 Carrie has been involved in different creative capacities from dance to art to film all her life.
 These experiences include six years as director of the Jackson Hole Wildlife Film Festival, 2 years as the Creative Initiatives Coordinator at the Jackson Center for the Arts, freelance film work, producing, crafting interdisciplinary collaborations, teaching, installing media exhibitions, making dance films and a decade as a professional modern dancer.
-Carrie is thrilled to be a part of the Missoula community and feels lucky to have landed at The Roxy.
-With an MFA in Film (San Francisco State University), a BA in Dance and Anthropology (Bates College), a badass 4-year-old daughter and 40 plus years adventuring in the mountains, Carrie is well-suited to join the enthusiastic IWFF community!
+With an MFA in Film (San Francisco State University), a BA in Dance and Anthropology (Bates College), a badass 4-year-old daughter and 40 plus years adventuring in the mountains, Carrie loves being part of the IWFF's long legacy.

 Executive Director of The Roxy Theater

 Mike Steinberg has worked for the IWFF since 2013 when he joined the organization to direct the festival.
 His enthusiasm for the event stretches back to the mid 90s when he was involved with community judging and participated in the early days of the WildWalk parade.
 Mike's favorite thing about IWFF is the community it brings together, and the extraordinary diversity of the natural world it celebrates.